Anupam-Bh/ML_2D_flat_band/1.Training_NN_from_Materials_project/1.Train_CNN_flat_line-main/README.md

-# Train_NN_flat_line
+# Train_CNN_flat_line
-Train a Feedforward NN model to identify flat horizontal lines in an image file using Matlab Patternnet.
+Train a CNN model to identify flat horizontal lines in an image file using Matlab.

-All MAT files are generated using the matlab code in the https://github.com/AnupamBiitd/Create_NN_input repo.
+All MAT files are generated using matlab.
 Files with tr1,tr2 and tr3 in the names signify creation of NN input for same bandstructure 3 times.
 It was done to reduce human error while selecting a flatband segment.

 Skewness in the input data may be controlled by removing some negative examples in the 'skewness_reduction' block.